 Mars, Kraft Heinz, and Thrive Market are some of the newest food companies to launch venture funds.

 In March 2018, Mars Petcare launched two pet-focused funds, Leap Venture Studio (an incubator/accelerator) and Companion Ventures (a venture fund); Kraft Heinz launched an incubator and accelerator program for brands named Springboard; and Thrive Market made its first investment in protein bar company Square Organics through its new venture arm Thrive Market Ventures.

 Since 2015, we’ve seen a domino effect of leading global food companies establishing venture funds and startup incubator programs.These include Campbell’s Soup with Acre Venture Partners($125M fund), Kellogg’s with Eighteen94 Capital ($100M fund), Chobani with its food incubator (provides $25K grants), and AB InBev with ZX Ventures.

-We used CB Insights data to create a timeline of major food corporates launching venture funds and incubator programs, and analyzed their early investment and acquisitions activity in the private market.
+We used CB Insights data to create a timeline of major food corporates launching venture funds and incubator programs.

 Food corporates announce startup initiatives

 As the timeline below shows, alcohol companies Constellation Brands, AB InBev, and Diageo were slightly ahead of the curve in launching funds.
 Major CPG companies followed, including General Mills, Campbell’s, Kellogg’s, and Danone.